Setagaya family murder: Suspect

 Investigators found the killer's DNA and fingerprints throughout the house, but none matched their databases, indicating that they do not have a criminal record.
 Physically, the killer is believed to be around 170 centimeters tall and of thin build.
-The police estimate the killer was born between 1965 and 1985 (15 to 35 years old at the time of the incident) due to the physicality required for entering the Miyazawa house and committing the murders.
+At the time of the murders, the police estimate the killer was born between 1965 and 1985 (15 to 35 years old at the time of the incident) due to the physicality required for entering the Miyazawa house and committing the murders.
+The first initial guess of the killer's age was 15 to 40 years old.
+In 2018, the TMPD released new information that they had revised the killer's age down to 15 to 22 years old.
 The Miyazawas' wounds indicate that the killer is likely to be right-handed.

-The killer's blood was gained during an analysis of the murder scene that revealed traces of Type A blood, which would not have belonged to the Miyazawa family.
+The killer's blood was found during an analysis of the murder scene that revealed traces of Type A blood, which would not have belonged to the Miyazawa family.
 A DNA analysis of the Type A blood determined the killer is male and possibly mixed race, with maternal DNA indicating a mother of European descent, possibly from a South European country near the Mediterranean or Adriatic Sea, and paternal DNA indicating a father of East Asian descent.

 It is considered possible that the European maternal DNA comes from a distant ancestor from the mother's line rather than a fully European mother.
 Analysis of the Y-chromosome showed the Haplogroup O-M122, a common haplogroup distributed in East Asian peoples, appearing in 1 in 4 or 5 Koreans, 1 in 10 Chinese, and 1 in 13 Japanese.
+On July 2025, further news reports from Japan indicate the mother's ancestry in the Caucasus region.

-These results led to TMPD to seek assistance through the International Criminal Police Organization as the killer may not be Japanese or present in Japan.
+These results brought the TMPD to seek assistance through the International Criminal Police Organization as the killer may not be Japanese or present in Japan.